 Teen Driver Accident Statistics

 Let’s begin with some good news, shall we?
 Over the last few decades, teen car accident fatalities have decreased considerably - from over 9,000 in 1980 to 2,476 in 2018.
 (However, it should be noted that male teens have remained twice as likely to die in an accident as female teens.) [source: Insurance Institute for Highway Safety] In Texas, 326 teen drivers were involved in fatal crashes last year.
 136 became casualties themselves.
 Additionally, 7% of all drunk drivers involved in fatal crashes in Texas last year were underaged.
 Some of the drunk drivers were as young as 14.
 Neurological development comes into play, too.
 According to a study conducted by the Children’s Hospital of Philadelphia, teens diagnosed with ADHD are more likely to engage in risky driving behaviors.
 They are 62% more likely to crash within their first month of driving, and 37% more likely to crash during the first four years after getting their license, compared to their peers without ADHD.
 Additionally, nearly 37% of teens with ADHD were issued a traffic violation within their first year of driving, compared to 25% of teen drivers without ADHD.

 Biggest Risks for Teen Drivers

 It may surprise you to learn that many car accidents involving teens are not caused by reckless driving or thrill-seeking attitudes.
 Instead, they’re the result of simple errors associated with inexperience.
 The most dangerous time period?
 The first 6 to 12 months after a teen receives a provisional license and starts driving on their own.
 After they’ve racked up their first 1,500 miles of independent driving, a teen driver’s crash risk drops drastically.
 When it comes to the causes of serious car wrecks, studies point to four common-yet-critical errors made by newly-licensed teen drivers:

 Speeding: In Texas last year, speeding contributed to over 167,604 crashes, or 30% of all reported crashes.
 Among male drivers ages 15 to 20 involved in fatal crashes in 2017, 31% were speeding at the time of the accident.

 Distracted driving: Drivers under the age of 20 make up the largest percentage of distracted drivers.
 Research has shown that texting while driving increases a teen's risk of crashing by 23 times.
 Friends can be distracting, too: the chances of being in an auto accident also increase with each teen passenger added to the vehicle.

 Slow responses or failure to detect a hazard: Underdeveloped "scanning" skills mean teen drivers won’t notice a hazard in the road until it's too late.
 Additionally, applying the wrong amount of pressure to the brakes in response to a hazard can result in teen drivers rear-ending someone, or getting rear-ended themselves.
 They may also overcorrect their mistakes, leading to erratic swerving and accidents.

-Drunk driving is a serious threat to teens.
+Drunk Driving:Drunk driving is a serious threat to teens.
 Teen drivers are less likely than adults to drink and drive, but when they do, their crash risk is substantially higher.
 Check out the facts:

 A 2017 Youth Risk Behavior Survey revealed 16.5% of American high school students had recently ridden with a driver who had been drinking alcohol.

 Among male drivers ages 15 to 20 involved in fatal crashes in 2017, 20% had been drinking.

 Over half of all fatal auto accidents involving teens occur on the weekend.
 This is undoubtedly linked to partying and underaged drinking.

 In summary, the teens with the highest risk of car accident involvement are male, newly-licensed, and keen to give their friends a ride.